 - 1 drop essential oil for acne

-Combine activated charcoal, clay and probiotic powder in a small bowl.
+Combine activated charcoal, clay, and probiotic powder in a small bowl.
 Add the ACV to make a paste.
 It’s okay to use more, if needed, to get a smooth, spreadable consistency.
 Add essential oil and stir.
-With clean fingers spread over face and let sit for 15 minutes.
+With clean fingers, spread over the face and let sit for 15 minutes.
 Rinse with cool water and apply moisturizer.

 2. Charcoal Blackhead-Busting Mask

-Because they draw impurities and bacteria to the surface of the skin, activated charcoal scrubs are perfect for binding to the oily residue and debris on the skin that is responsible for blocked pores (blackheads).
-This mask doubles as a face cleanser that you can use 2-3 times a week.
-If you want to use it as a face mask after using a different cleanser, you can leave out the castile soap.
+Because they draw impurities and bacteria to the surface of the skin, activated charcoal scrubs are perfect for binding to the oily residue and debris that are responsible for blocked pores (blackheads).
+This mask doubles as a face cleanser that you can use 2–3 times a week.
+If you want to apply it as a face mask after using a different cleanser, you can leave out the castile soap.

 - 2 tablespoons unscented liquid castile soap